Sherloclee/Linux/README.md

 ---
 > ”Hello world“ is the first word show on screen when programmer learn a new computer language.

-//**This part is a introduction about Linux and shell.**//
+_**This part is a introduction about Linux and shell.**_

-What is //**Linux**//?
+What is _**Linux**_ ?
 It is a open source system build by thousands of developers.
 I guss you frequently used system is Windows.
 Don't be afraid, Linux is not too difficult to use.
 We use Ubuntu which is the most popular Linux Release,and it is basd on Debian.

 At first, you should know about that the desktop is not all of the Linux.
 Even if Ubuntu has a friendly desktop, but some many work esay use in shell.
 So, don't rely on desktop and start to lean how to use the shell will make it easy to control your Ubuntu.